You need to start at a University of Iowa Libraries web page in order to be validated through the proxy server.

 The yellow infolink button should be visible from databases accessed from a library page.
 Select it to find out if full text available in electronic format.
 If notes indicate that item is electronically available, select the GO to visit publisher page for PDF or HTML

 You can use the interlibrary loan system to have our staff either scan/send copy of journal that we have in print or to obtain from another library.
 Either way, materials will be your university email after registering for the system.
 Using this service is free and unlimited for those affiliated with the University of Iowa.
 Please view training guides and videos or contact any UI Libraries staff member for help with using the system.

-If you are faculty or staff affiliated with the University of Iowa, including UIHC, I can conduct a literature search for you.
-I will need some details from you; here are a few questions that I usually ask:
+If you are faculty or staff affiliated with the University of Iowa, including UIHC, you may request a literature search to be completed for you.
+A few of the common prompts that we may ask to help us are below.

 Hardin Library does have a web form if you would prefer this method to get started.